BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 1. Name of BuildConfig
 2. Defines the output.
 Where the image will go after it is successfully built.
 3. The `strategy` section describes the build strategy used to execute the build.
 You can specify a `Source` , `Docker`, or `Custom` strategy here.
-This example uses the `redhat-openjdk18-openshift` container image that Source-to-image (S2I) uses for the application build.
+This example uses a `node` image for the application build.
 4. The `source` section defines the source of the build.
 The source type determines the primary source of input, and can be either `Git`, to point to a code repository location, `Dockerfile`, to build from an inline Dockerfile, or `Binary`, to accept binary payloads.
 5. You can specify a list of triggers, which cause a new build to be created.